riton/vim-puppetnewfile/README.md

 * my directories structure (`mkdir -p manifests/profile/myserver/mysomething`)
 * my puppet files header (`class mymodule::profile::myserver::mysomething::myclass`)

+and I didn't want to leave my `vi` instance.

 ## Install

 If you don't have a preferred installation method, one option is to install [pathogen.vim](https://github.com/tpope/vim-pathogen), and then copy and paste: